namel3ss-Ai/namel3ss-ai-programming-language/docs/book/records_and_queries.md

 ```
 frame is "users":
-  source:
   backend is "memory"
   table is "users"

-record "User":
+record is "User":
   frame is "users"
   fields:
     id: